openstack-archive/vmtp/doc/source/usage.rst

 VNIC Type
 ^^^^^^^^^

 By default test VMs will be created with ports that have a "normal" VNIC type.
-To create test VMs with ports that use PCI passthrough SRIOV, specify "--vnic_type direct".
+To create test VMs with ports that use PCI passthrough SRIOV, specify **--vnic_type direct**.
 This will assume that the host where the VM are instantiated have SRIOV capable NIC.

 An exception will be thrown if a test VM is lauched on a host that does not have SRIOV capable NIC or has not been configured to use such feature.

+Provider Network
+^^^^^^^^^^^^^^^^

+Provider networks are created by network administrators, which specifies the details of how network is physically realized, and usually match some existing networks in the data center.
+In general, provider networks only handle layer-2 connectivity for instances, and lack the concept of fixed and floating IP addresses.
+Running VMTP on provider network, means that VMTP is directly running on the infrastructure VLAN and no L3 in OpenStack is involved (L3 will be handled in the legacy L3 Router).

+VMTP supports to run on a provider network by supplying the provider network name via either CLI or config file with **--reuse_network_name <network_name>**.
+Just happens that this mode allows to run on real provider network, but also the regular neutron network settings (e.g. VxLAN) where the user would like VMTP to reuse an already created network.
+VMTP will perform the L2-only throughput tests on the network provided when this parameter is set.

+Note that the fixed IP addresses assigned to the test VM on the provider network must be reachable from the host which VMTP application is running on.

 Quick guide to run VMTP on an OpenStack Cloud